DeaconDesperado/mandos/README.md

 So long as your model's constructor maintains chainability back to the parent methods (by taking inital mapping of values for upserts and then calling the parent constructor with this mapping) your model will remain in the API.

+Credit for the approach goes to <a href="https://github.com/slacy">Steve Lacey's</a> <a href="https://github.com/slacy/minimongo">minimongo</a>, which provides similar functionality for Python.